-Globally, and very much so in Japan, COVID-19 has significantly impacted our society's mental health and wellbeing, particularly financial wellbeing.
-If I think about my home country Australia, one in four people are under financial stress as a result of COVID.
-One in four are also facing other mental health challenges as a result of COVID.
+Globally, COVID-19 has significantly impacted our society's mental health and wellbeing, particularly financial wellbeing.
+If I think about my home country Australia, one in four people are under financial stress or other mental health challenges because of COVID.

 With changing generations, we're also seeing the rise of a new and enlightened society, and new expectations from consumers.
 Shareholders, boards, and governments are pressuring companies to increase their focus around social responsibility.
 I'm particularly encouraged by this, because I feel we have reached a turning point in history, where we should all be collaborating to solve these big sustainable goals.
-And I know sustainability is very, very important to the Japanese.
-And it's exciting to be talking about this.

 Technology can be used for good.
-We're seeing that COVID has accelerated digital adoption for consumers and for businesses.
+We're seeing COVID accelerate digital adoption for consumers and for businesses.
 We're seeing consumers have really shifted to digital across many categories, whether that's shopping or fitness, and the majority intend to continue using digital post COVID.